s-20/unnamed/Combat.md

 - **Maneuver**: Dramatically change your position on the battlefield - run a ways, charge someone, climb a tree...
 - **Perform a [Stunt](Stunts.md)**: Gain one or more dice for especially great descriptions or cool actions

-## Your Actions
+## Goals and Action Types

 Each round you get three actions by default.
-In unnamed, the definition of an Action is quite broad - it can mean running across a room to stab someone,
+In unnamed, the definition of an Action is quite broad - it can mean running across a room to stab someone, kicking open a door, or performing a complex spell.
+With an Action, you try to accomplish a Goal:

+- *Offensive Goal*: You're trying to harm or impede your opponent.
+- *Defensive Goal*: You're trying to bolster your defenses, making yourself harder to harm
+- *Tactical Goal*: You're trying to improve your tactical position, maneuver around the battlefield, or support an ally

+You use Actions to try to accomplish these goals, with each Action representing an attempt.
+You don't have to use all your actions on your turn (in fact, it's often better if you don't).

+When you use an action on your turn, it's called an Action.
+When you use an action in response to something someone else did, it's called a Reaction.
+When you use an Action to try to prevent someone else from doing something, it's an Interrupt.

+### Actions

+### Reactions

+### Interrupts

-### Offensive
+### Offensive Goals

-### Defensive
+### Defensive Goals

-### Tactical
+### Tactical Goals

 ### Non-combat actions in Combat